surfman100/coding-documentation/database/database-security.md

 You can auth users at the server or database level (more portable)!

+**logins**
-**logins** are used to access the database (irrelevant of authentication method) setup at server instance level and stored in *master* database. can be disabled.
+- are used to access the database (irrelevant of authentication method)
+- setup at server instance level and stored in *master* database. can be disabled.

+**users**
-**users** are setup in the specific *database* level and have access to that database only. are either SQL Auth or Windows/Entra Auth
+- are setup in the specific *database* level and have access to that database only.
+- are either SQL Auth or Windows/Entra Auth

+**roles**
-**roles** predefined by microsoft and allows creation of custom ones, database or server level.
+- predefined by microsoft and allows creation of custom ones, database or server level.

+**server roles**
-**server roles** not available in Azure SQL
+- not available in Azure SQL
-fixed: has one or more permissions assigned
+- fixed: has one or more permissions assigned
-custom: create the roles, add the users to role, grant the permissions to role.
+- custom: create the roles, add the users to role, grant the permissions to role.

+**application roles**
-**application roles** no users. are activated using password
+- no users. are activated using password

+## Roles
 | DB Role | definition |
 | --- | --- |
 | public | default role, no permissions |